ycvnweb/refine/documentation/docs/api-reference/core/providers/audit-log-provider.md

 </Tabs>

 :::tip
-If [`getUserIdentity`](/api-reference/core/providers/auth-provider.md) is defined in your auth provider, the `author` object is added to the event with the value returned by `getUserIdentity`.
+If [`getIdentity`](/api-reference/core/providers/auth-provider.md) is defined in your auth provider, the `author` object is added to the event with the value returned by `getIdentity`.

 :::